dotlang/language/doc/RFE.md

 ? - Add more links to README. e.g. in `::` explanation we use `//`, link to corresponding section.

-? - Using channel for all types of comm makes it easier to mock something.
-For example if a function works with a socket, we can instead pass a sequence-backed channel for test purposes.
-We can follow this approch for every side effect (e.g. get time, get random number, ...).

 ? - Should we have an operator for power?

-? - Tip for including predefined functions in compilation:
-`LLVMCreateMemoryBufferWithMemoryRange` create a memory buffer pointing to compiled bitcode for predefineds `LLVMParseBitcode` read memory buffer and create a new module.

 ? - A notation to define singly linked list.
 It is not about simplicity, but we want to provide an easy mechanism to handle data structures with regards to immutability.